 “We have committed to provide service to the people living in remote areas.
 It is time to deliver results in terms of net gains in health outcomes.
-Medic Mobile’s technology is indispensable in this regard” – Netra Bahadur Bohora, Mayor of Sorgadwari Municipality, Pyuthan
+Medic’s technology is indispensable in this regard” – Netra Bahadur Bohora, Mayor of Sorgadwari Municipality, Pyuthan

 Netra Bahadur Bohora, Mayor of Sorgadwari Municipality giving his remarks about mHealth to a group of health workers.

 “After using Medic’s tool in several districts, we realised the need to scale-up.
 This tool will help us build a health system that is accountable to the people.
 We from the Ministry facilitate an enabling ecosystem for mHealth, the local government allocates financial resources for implementation, and Medic provides the technology.
 These elements together form a successful partnership model with potential to overcome the challenges of mHealth implementation.” – Shival Lal Sharma, Statistical Officer at Public Health Administration Monitoring and Evaluation Division, Ministry of Health and Population informing elected members and health workers about mHealth and the Medic platform.